Auditory Processing Disorder (APD) is a common hearing problem. It can be hard to diagnose, and even harder to treat.

 People with Auditory Processing Disorder often have a tough time listening.
 They are constantly asking for clarification and rarely understanding what is being said, but these symptoms don’t present themselves in the same way as those of someone with ADHD.

-There are two different conditions that people could have with regards to their hearing.
-One is Auditory Processing Disorder and the other is ADHD.
+There are two different conditions that people could have with regard to their hearing.
+One is Auditory Processing Disorder, and the other is ADHD.
 People with Auditory Processing Disorder are typically adults who complain about listening skills, but they also might experience delays in speech development.
 On the other hand, those with ADHD usually present themselves as having poor attention span or being hyperactive and not being able to sit still for long periods of time.